advent-of-craft/2023/exercise/day21/docs/challenge.md

 A refactoring is needed but a first step needs to be made in the tests.

-> **Challenge of day 21: Refactor the tests and production code to Output-based tests.**
+> **Challenge of day 21: Refactor the tests and production code to Output-Based tests.**

 Before refactoring the code, here are some explanations regarding the different kind of tests as explained by Vladimir Khorikov in his book [Unit Testing Principles, Practices and Patterns.](https://www.manning.com/books/unit-testing).